ads-mirrors/accounting-onekeyhq-onekey-bridge/README.md

 ## API documentation

-`onekey-bridge` starts a HTTP server on `http://localhost:21320`.
+`onekey-bridge` starts a HTTP server on `http://localhost:21320` by default.
+The port can be configured using the `-p` parameter (see Launch Parameters section above).
 AJAX calls are only enabled from onekey.so subdomains.

 Server supports following API calls: